sungiant/sdf/README.md

     object Settings { lazy val default = Settings (256, 0.001, 0.0001) }

     // minimumConeRatio: the minimum result of the ratio of all individual sdf results along the march over the
-    //                   distance covered at that point.
+    //                   total distance covered at that iteration.
     // iterations:       number of iterations performed
     case class Stats (minimumConeRatio: Double, iterations: Int) }